 recipes and other resources from the drop down menus at the top of the page or the site search.

 feel free to write me!
 It is easy to

 make your own ice cream,

 even gelato, or low fat or low sugar ice cream - see this page.
 Also note,

 there are many copycat website listing U-pick farms now.
 They have all

 copied their information form here and usually do not ever update.
 Since

 2002, I've been updating the information every day but Christmas; so if you see

-Northern Rhode Island U-Pick Farms and Orchards, by county
+Northern Rhode Island U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map